Skip to content

 Can Poor Food Cause Guppy Diseases?

 Yes.
 Poor nutrition weakens the immune system and increases disease risk.
-They also weak their colors and the fish tends be less active or unintersted in the food.
+It also fades color and makes fish less active or less interested in food generally — a guppy on a poor diet often looks listless even before other symptoms appear.

 Long-term poor feeding may contribute to: